WiMoVE-OSS/docs/docs/setup/manual/gateway.md

 We will use the Ubuntu tool `netplan` to set up and persist the required network devices.
 Check below for a method without the need for netplan.

 1. Overwrite the file `/etc/netplan/00-installer-config.yaml` with the following content.
-Remember to replace the interface name for your network connection and setting the local IP address.
+Remember to replace the interface name for your current internet connection and set the local IP address.

     ??? abstract "/etc/netplan/00-installer-config.yaml"